 The prophet remembers how God delivered His people from their slavery in Egypt.
 Even the waters obeyed God as that was an instrument that He used to save His people from the Egyptian pursuers.

-Sun and moon stood still in the heavens at the glint of your flying arrows, at the lightning of your flashing spear.
-In wrath you strode through the earth and in anger you threshed the nations.
+The sun and moon stand still in the sky at the light of your arrows speeding by, at the gleam of your glittering spear.
+In fury you stride across the land, in anger you trample the nations.

 In this passage, the prophet remembers the battle that Joshua fought with the five kings (Joshua 10) and the prayer that was answered.
 Joshua prayed for this to happen and God did it while His wrath was carried out by Joshua and his men.
 This reminded Habakkuk of the fact that God answers the prayers of His people and it is the same thing that James spoke of when he said "the prayer of a righteous man is powerful and effective" (see James 5).
 That same assurance is for us today in that, when we pray in faith, God answers in power.